-When shopping for coax cables, the flexible coax is the most common type of coaxial cable that you’ll encounter in the market.
+When shopping for coax cables, the flexible coax is the most common type of coaxial cable that you’ll encounter.
 If you look closely, you’ll differentiate this speaker wire from the rest with its fine wires and braided cable design.
 Despite its known flexibility among most coaxial cables, our team wouldn’t suggest this option if you’re looking for added shielding as it’s prone to signal leaks.

 Unlike other types, flexible coaxial cable has a polymer wrapped around its inner conductor that acts as the dielectric.
 It’s accompanied by an outer jacket that serves as an extra layer of protection.
 The flexible coax cable is often used for household video equipment and TVs.

-Although its overall design isn’t meant for flexing, there’s no doubt that it can enhance any high-frequency output thanks to its copper sheath design.
+Although the overall design and internal construction of the semirigid coax isn’t meant for flexing, there’s no doubt that it can enhance any high-frequency output thanks to its copper sheath design.
 These features of the coaxial speaker cable also signify quality shielding and resistance to interference.